kennethfreitas/a-different-todo/README.md

 ### Day 1 - Conclusion

 Ignoring all project setup, like add Docker support, test framework, dependency injection tool and etc. As you can see all the solution was solved on the service layer inside the component from the domain, because it's really the basis for the flow, the private method was created only to bring a more declarative way when someone will try to read the code.

----

-~~Making an iterable solution it's not so hard, let's follow a little story about a manager and your requests to a developer.~~